Kruithne/spooder/README.md

 - It is built using the [Bun](https://bun.sh/) runtime and not designed to be compatible with Node.js or other runtimes.
 - It uses zero dependencies and only relies on code written explicitly for `spooder` or APIs provided by the Bun runtime, often implemented in native code.
 - It provides streamlined APIs for common server tasks in a minimalistic way, without the overhead of a full-featured web framework.
-- It does not aim to cover every use-case and is opinionated in its design to reduce complexity and overhead.
+- It is opinionated in its design to reduce complexity and overhead.

 It consists of two components, the `CLI` and the `API`.
 - The `CLI` is responsible for keeping the server process running, applying updates in response to source control changes, and automatically raising issues on GitHub via the canary feature.